Carolin Duttlinger, Professor in German and Ockenden Fellow and Tutor in German.

 Carolin Duttlinger, Ockenden Fellow and Professor and Tutor in German

 Having studied as an undergraduate at the Universities of Freiburg (Germany) and for her Mphil and PhD at Cambridge, Carolin Duttlinger joined Wadham College in 2003.Contact Carolin Languages at Wadham

-As Associate Professor and tutor in German, she teaches papers on German literature, film and culture from the eighteenth century to the present, as well as translation.
+As Professor and tutor in German, she teaches papers on German literature, film and culture from the eighteenth century to the present, as well as translation.
 Her personal research interests are in twentieth-century and contemporary German literature, thought and culture, with particular emphasis on the relationship between literature, visual culture and the history of perception.